JakeOlsenDesign/jodportfolio/src/content/projects/foresight-security-consultants.md

   - desk-image: /assets/images/blog/foresightsc-desktop-mock-6.webp
   - desk-image: /assets/images/blog/foresightsc-desktop-mock-7.webp
 ---
-## Overview

-Foresight Security Consulting, a Northwest-based global firm, specializes in proactive, holistic risk mitigation solutions.
-They are dedicated to enhancing the physical and psychological safety of diverse clients, including educational institutions, houses of worship, businesses of all sizes, media organizations, and high-net-worth individuals.

 ## Challenges

 1. **Outdated Brand Identity**: Foresight's existing branding lacked modern appeal and did not fully convey their expertise and commitment to safety.